Ken Hitchcock: Return to Dallas

 On April 13, 2017, Hitchcock was named as the head coach of the Dallas Stars for the second time.
 On December 21, Hitchcock earned his 800th win as NHL head coach when the Stars defeated the Blackhawks 4–0.
 On April 13, 2018, Hitchcock announced his retirement.

 Edmonton Oilers

 On November 20, 2018, Hitchcock came out of retirement and was named head coach of the Edmonton Oilers after Todd McLellan was relieved of his duties.
-In early May of 2019, it was announced that Hitchcock was dismissed and would not return.
+In early May 2019, it was announced that Hitchcock was dismissed and would not return.